 Sheryl McCarthy - TEAM 1 LEADER - Years 0-2

-Teams 3 and 4 aim to build on the skills and knowledge developed in the Teams 1 and 2 and to extend the students.
+Teams 3 & 4 aim to build on the skills and knowledge developed in Teams 1 & 2 and to extend the students.

 Year 4–8 students have the chance to attend sporting events through the Huntly Interschool Organisation.

 All Year 7 & 8 students attend Technicraft classes for 1½ hours per week as well as having the opportunity to extend themselves in sporting, cultural and academic areas and participating in events organised by the Waikato Full Primary Association.

 Senior students are our leaders and as such are expected to maintain a high standard of behaviour and work habits to set a good example to the rest of the school.

 We have part time teachers and learning assistants to provide programmes to meet student needs in all learning rooms.

 The school operates a computer suite.
 All students have access to the suite.
 Our goal is to give student’s equal coverage and access to I.C.T to increase learning opportunities.
 I.C.T. is connected to student’s development across all curriculum areas.
 All learning rooms have computers in them and are networked to provide access to electronic resources.
 We also have Interactive Whiteboards, iPads, netbooks, laptops, cameras and projectors which help to enhance the learning programme.

 Learning rooms use the library weekly for lessons in library skills and to promote enjoyment of books.
 All students are encouraged to borrow books from the school library.
 Books are issued for two weeks.
 We ask you to help us by regularly checking to see that books are not overdue.
 If a book is lost or damaged, parents will be asked to contribute towards replacing it.